timescale/docs/use-timescale/members/project-ownership.md

 <Highlight type="note">

-If you don't have two-factor authentication or log in to Timescale using an [SAML authentication][saml], this option is unavailable as noted in the tooltip.
+If you don't have two-factor authentication or log in to Timescale using an [SAML authentication][saml] this option is unavailable.
 Instead you can [reach out](https://www.timescale.com/contact) to have this action done.

 </Highlight>